 - Strange and inappropriate behavior should not be ignored-Comment directly on what you have observed.

-- Involve yourself only as far as you want… In an attempt to help a troubled student, you may become more involved than time or skill permits, so a referral to Counseling Center is appropriate.
+- Involve yourself only as far as you want… In an attempt to help a troubled student, you may become more involved than time or skill permits, so a referral to the Counseling Center is appropriate.
 Call (540) 665-4530 from your office to have the student connect to us or walk the student over to the top of Cooley Hall, Room 301.
-The university counselor, Nancy Schulte, can also come to your office to meet the student.
-Please note that Counseling Center provides free and confidential services to all matriculating students who are enrolled in degree-seeking programs.
+Counseling Center staff can also come to your office to meet the student.
+Please note that the Counseling Center provides free and confidential services to all matriculating students who are enrolled in degree-seeking programs.